Stock market today: Wall Street down as First Republic falls

 The size of the drop in deposits overshadowed First Republic’s beating analysts’ expectations for earnings at the start of the year.

-UPS fell 8.6% after it met profit forecasts but said it made less in revenue than expected.
-It also said its results for the full year will likely come at the low end of its prior forecast, citing a challenging economy and other factors.
+UPS fell 9% after it met profit forecasts but said it made less in revenue than expected.
+It also said its revenue for the full year will likely come at the low end of its prior forecast, citing a challenging economy and other factors.

 The heart of earnings reporting season is arriving, and more heavy hitters are coming after trading closes for the day.